 - Develop treatment programs for patients suffering from periodontal disease, tooth decay, TMJ and other dental issues.

 - Provide patient education on at-home oral hygiene that includes brushing and flossing to prevent future problems.

-- Examine teeth, gums, and the surrounding tissue, using appropriate instruments and equipment to look for signs of abnormalities.
+- Check an average of 40 patients per week and examine teeth, gums and the surrounding tissue, using appropriate instruments and equipment to look for signs of abnormalities.

-- Received over 98 percent positive patient satisfaction scores on post-visit surveys.
+- Received over 98% positive patient satisfaction scores on post-visit surveys.

 - Reviewed patient x-rays and charts to understand patient health history and current complaints for better care.